 SCCC section 17.01.030 requires at least 15% of new housing units constructed each year to be affordable to moderate income and below moderate-income households.
-Over the 43 years since Measure J was first implemented, 16.3% of all new residential development has been constructed as affordable housing.
-Approximately 57% of new residential building permits approved so far this year are affordable, and more affordable units are expected as construction of housing projects continue.
+Over the 43 years since Measure J was first implemented, 16.4% of all new residential developments have been constructed as affordable housing.
+Approximately 56% of new residential building permits approved so far this year are affordable, and more affordable units are expected as construction of housing projects continue.